 A once-respected religious counselor in New York City‘s ultra-orthodox Jewish community has been sentenced to 103-years in prison for molesting a girl, beginning when she was 12-years old.
 I have been keeping up with this trial.
 I wanted to see if he was actually going to be convicted.
-Jewish people are very powerful in NY.
-They have large sections of the city, mainly Brooklyn under control.
-It’s like they live in their own little world.
-I have always felt their was abuse going on in their community.
+I have always felt there was abuse going on in their community.
 Any community and or religion that oppresses their women — means abuse in my eyes.

 Nechemya Weberman, 54, who worked as an unlicensed therapist in Williamsburg, Brooklyn, showed no reaction to the judge’s sentencing on Tuesday that followed an emotional testimony by his victim, now aged 18.

 ‘I clearly remember how I would look in the mirror.
 I saw a girl who didn’t want to live in her own skin, a girl whose innocence was shattered, a girl who couldn’t sleep at night because of the gruesome invasion that had been done to her body,’ the accuser told the court.